lunarjournal/cdl86/README.md

 To dump debug info from the `cdl_jmp_patch` struct use `cdl_jmp_dbg`.

 # Info

+The compiler used for this project is [tcc](https://github.com/lunarjournal/tcc).

 `cdl.c` - C source file for CDL. <br>
 `cdl.h` - CDL header file to include.